 Extinguish your candle by dipping the wick into the melted wax and straighten, this will stop the wick smoking and will help with re-lighting the next time.
 Discontinue burning when there is approx. 1cm of wax left in the bottom.

 When using completely natural soy wax, sometimes darker patches or wet spots appear in the candle jar.
-This is not a fault, simply a small blemish where the wax has not adhered to the glass 100%, which can be caused due to the temperature when drying and it does not effect your candle in any way.
+This is not a fault, simply a small blemish where the wax has not adhered to the glass 100%, which can be caused due to the temperature when drying and it does not affect your candle in any way.
 The top of your candle may also appear slightly uneven, this is also a sign of natural soy wax being hand poured.
-Don’t leave your candle in direct sunlight as the soy wax may become discoloured, this does not effect the fragrance or how the candle burns.
+Don't leave your candle in direct sunlight as the soy wax may become discoloured, this does not affect the fragrance or how the candle burns.

 Keep out of reach of children and furry friends.